balt-dev/bytesized-gf/README.md

 ## v1.100
 - Alter a few glyphs to have better kerning between letters and unique glyphs where needed

+## v2.000
+- Swap `O` and `0`, adjust `o` to match
+- Separate all diacritics from their letters visually
+- Move around two-wide characters to be consistent

 # Acknowledgements

 The code for generating a vector image from a pixel graphic uses an algorithm created by _yellowafterlife_,